Introduction to 'Creating your marketing strategy'

 Search Engine Optimisation (SEO) is about making your website pages easier to find when people search online.
 For instance, someone types ‘how to wash swim shoes’.
 If your sportswear site’s blog page is in the top results, they’re more likely to select it.
 There are techniques you can use to improve your ranking in search engines.

-- It’s free – If you do your own SEO, there’s no cost - just your time and effort
+- Save money – If you do your own SEO, there’s no cost - just your time and effort.

-- Brand integrity – SEO helps attract users who tend to avoid results marked ‘Ad’
+- Build trust – SEO helps attract users who tend to avoid results marked ‘Ad’.

 Spread your reach by using all your online channels.
 Take quotes from your blog and share them on your social sites.
 Short clips from podcasts can go into emails.
 Read longer blog posts to make a podcast episode.
 Link a ‘how to video’ with a website ‘top tips’ article.

-- Provocative – Content that prompts an emotional response can give you a powerful advantage
+- Prompt an emotional response – This can give you a powerful advantage.

-- A reliable source – Strong and informative content builds trust in your brand
+- Be seen as a reliable source – Strong and informative content builds trust in your brand.

-- It’s not free – Hiring content creators, videographers and writers can be costly
+- It’s not free – Hiring experts to write and create content can be costly.

 Email marketing can help you reach new users and build relationships.
 You can also use it to encourage more website visits.